Benjamin Graham is known as the “father of value investing” and his teachings have created a generation of value investing superinvestors.

 In 1984, Warren Buffett wrote his famous article, The Superinvestors of Graham-and-Doddsville for Hermes, a Columbia Business School Magazine.
 In the article, Buffett highlighted seven portfolios that had outperformed the market by a significant margin.
-Buffett said that they all had one common intellectual theme: “They search for the discrepancies between value of a business and price of small pieces of business in the market.”
+Buffett said that these portfolios, run by value investing superinvestors, all had one common intellectual theme: “They search for the discrepancies between value of a business and price of small pieces of business in the market.”

 None of those portfolios exist in their true form now.
 However, two funds that still exist are the Tweedy, Browne Value Fund and the Sequoia Fund.